Deep Object Equality Check in JavaScript

 Output: true

-Explanation: Both objects have the same keys and nested values in the same order.
+Explanation: Both objects have the same properties with the same values.

 Example 2: